Apple moonshine at home

 9. Step 9:

-As soon as the glove inflates, fermentation has begun.
-It can last from 10 to 20 days.
-Fermentation will end when you see that the glove has deflated.
+Once the glove puffs up, fermentation has started.
+It can take anywhere from 10 to 20 days.
+It's finished when you see the glove deflate.

 10. Step 10: